-Communication: A big and complex topic.
-It is also a skill that we learn over the course of our entire lives.
-This introductory session serves to give students a voice in shaping and sharing how they find this topic relevant, interesting, or challenging.
-This lesson uses the Chalk Talk protocol.
+Communication.
+A big and complex topic.
+And a skill that we learn over the course of our entire lives.
+This introductory session serves to give each student a voice in shaping and sharing how they find this topic relevant, interesting, or challenging.
+The facilitator can use this information to intentionally shape how you move through the entire communication block.